Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop: Experiments

 \subsection{Generalization to unseen dataset}

-Table~\ref{tab:animalpose} shows an experiment to compare how well our model generalizes to a new data domain.
-We test our model against the SMAL~\cite{DBLP:journals/corr/ZuffiKJB16} method (using predicted keypoints and segmentations as above for fairness) on the recent Animal Pose dataset~\cite{animalpose}.
+Table~\ref{tab:animalposefix} shows an experiment to compare how well our model generalizes to a new data domain.
+We test our model against the 3D-M~\cite{DBLP:journals/corr/ZuffiKJB16} method (using predicted keypoints and segmentations as above for fairness) on the recent Animal Pose dataset~\cite{animalpose}.
 The data preparation process is the same as for StanfordExtra and no fine-tuning was used for either method.
-We achieve strong results in this unseen domain and still improve over the SMAL optimizer.
+We achieve good results in this unseen domain and still improve over the 3D-M optimizer.